Hodapp87/prosha/README.md

 ## Highest priority:

-- Begin converting older examples.
-- Trash all the dead code.
+- Work on abstraction/composition.
+Particularly: factor out patterns I use, and be able to *compose* procedural meshes somehow - e.g. the 'context' object I discussed.
 - Docs on modules
 - swept-isocontour stuff from `/mnt/dev/graphics_misc/isosurfaces_2018_2019/spiral*.py`.
 This